Massive Beirut Blast Kills More Than 70, Injures Thousands

 A massive explosion rocked Beirut on Tuesday, flattening much of the city's port, damaging buildings across the capital and sending a giant mushroom cloud into the sky.
 More than 70 people were killed and 3,000 injured, with bodies buried in the rubble, officials said.

-The blast struck with the force of a 3.5 magnitude earthquake, according to Germany’s geosciences center GFZ, and it was heard and felt as far away as Cyprus more than 200 kilometers (180 miles) across the Mediterranean.
+It was not clear what caused the blast, which struck with the force of a 3.5 magnitude earthquake, according to Germany’s geosciences center GFZ, and was heard and felt as far away as Cyprus more than 200 kilometers (180 miles) across the Mediterranean.
+Lebanon's interior minister said it appeared that a large cache of ammonium nitrate in the port had detonated.

+The sudden devastation overwhelmed a country already struggling with both the coronaviruspandemic and a severe economic and financial crisis.

-For blocks around the port, where the explosion took place, bloodied residents staggered through streets lined with overturned cars and littered with rubble from shattered buildings.
+For blocks around the port, bloodied residents staggered through streets lined with overturned cars and littered with rubble from shattered buildings.
 Windows and doors were blown out kilometers (miles) away, including at the city's only international airport.
-Army helicopters helped battle fires raging at Beirut’s port.
+Army helicopters helped battle fires raging at the port.

 Interior Minister Mohammed Fahmi told a local TV station that it appeared the blast was caused by the detonation of more than 2,700 tons of ammonium nitrate that had been stored in a warehouse at the dock ever since it was confiscated from a cargo ship in 2014.
 Witnesses reported seeing an orange cloud like that which appears when toxic nitrogen dioxide gas is released after an explosion involving nitrates.

 Charbel Haj, who works at the port, said the blast started as small explosions like firecrackers.
-Then, he said, he was thrown off his feet by the huge blast.
+Then, he said, he was thrown off his feet.

 The explosion came amid ongoing tensions between Israel and the Hezbollah military group on Lebanon's southern border.
 Many residents reported hearing planes overhead just before the blast, fueling rumors of an attack, though Israeli military overflights are common.